J-Rentsendorj/E-Commerce_Python/README.md

-Full Stack Flask application in Python3 with the use of MySQL, Bcrypt, Bootstrap, Jinja.
+Full Stack Flask application in Python with the use of MySQL, Bcrypt, Bootstrap, Jinja.
 Created the backend with Python, MySQL for the database and the frontend has been made responsive through use of Bootstrap.
 User registration/ login with validations and Bcrypt to keep passwords more secure.
 Optimized user’s ability to post/ remove items on local trade listing.